At NHSG, your daughter will have every opportunity to explore, learn and excel so she can become whoever she wants to be.

 Our public examination results have been consistently impressive year on year reflecting our aim to continually improve upon the academic attainment for our pupils.
-In our last published GCSE and A Level results in 2019 (pre-pandemic), we reported a significant increase in top grades at both GCSE and A Level.
+In 2019 (pre-pandemic), we reported a significant increase in top grades at both GCSE and A Level.
 This was one of the reasons we were awarded the prestigious Sunday Times North East Independent School of the Year Award in 2020.
-Since that time, we have continued on an upward trajectory of academic attainment at GCSE and A Level in 2020 and 2021.
+Since that time, we have continued on an upward trajectory of academic attainment at GCSE and A Level.

 Open Days.
 See for yourself.

 The best way for you and your daughter to gain a real sense of everything NHSG can offer at Senior School is by visiting us during one of our Open Days, or if more suitable, to arrange a private visit.
 As well as viewing our excellent facilities, you'll be able to meet key members of our Senior School team and our pupils, and find out in more detail what life is really like at NHSG.

 Meet key members of the Senior School Team: your daughter's future is in excellent hands.